Mathugo/mathugo.github.io/_posts/2025-05-30-Diffusion Language Models Inner Workings.md

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/logitlensdiff/output_llada.png" alt="Llada Logitlens" style="max-width: 100%; width: 90%; display: block; margin: 0 auto;">

 The bottom row shows the original input tokens, while each ascending row represents successive transformer layers from early to final.
-The color intensity indicates prediction confidence at each layer, with darker cells representing higher entropy (model uncertainty) and brighter cells showing lower entropy (confident predictions).
+The color intensity indicates entropy ( ~ prediction confidence) at each layer, with darker cells representing higher entropy (model uncertainty) and brighter cells showing lower entropy (confident predictions).
  --  that is why brighter cells are only in the final layers.

-The most evident pattern is that coherent, confident predictions only emerge in the final layers, typically around layer 25 and beyond.
+The most evident pattern *is that coherent, confident predictions only emerge in the final layers*, typically around layer 25 and beyond.
 Throughout the majority of the network depth, the model remains highly uncertain about its predictions, as evidenced by the prevalence of darker cells (and wrong tokens) in earlier layers.
 This behavior fundamentally differs from autoregressive models like LLaMA or Gemma, where confident predictions typically crystallize much earlier in the network.

-Don't forget that we're observing only the first denoising step of what is inherently a multi-step iterative process.
-The model is designed to gradually refine predictions across multiple iterations, so initial uncertainty is not only expected but necessary for the denoising mechanism to function properly.
-Also, when compared to LLama's functioning, the complexity increases significantly because unlike autoregressive models that predict one token aftern a sequentially, diffusion models attempt to predict **all tokens simultaneously**.
-This parallel prediction task is inherently more challenging and requires deeper processing to resolve the interdependencies between different positions in the sequence.
+Why?
+My guess is that there might be two reasons: first, we're observing only the first denoising step of what is inherently a multi-step iterative process.
+The model is designed to gradually refine predictions across multiple iterations, so initial uncertainty and errors are not only expected but necessary for the denoising mechanism to function properly.
+Second, when compared to LLama's functioning, the task complexity increases significantly because unlike autoregressive models that predict one token at a time sequentially, diffusion models attempt to predict **all tokens simultaneously**.
+This parallel prediction task is inherently more challenging and requires longer processing to resolve the dependencies between different positions in the sequence.

 Let's see what happens if we provide a sequence with a single mask token (just wondering whether the model will be more confident about its prediction when only one guess has to be made.)

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/logitlensdiff/output_llada2.png" alt="Llada Logitlens" style="max-width: 100%; width: 90%; display: block; margin: 0 auto;">

-It looks like also in this case the final output takes shape at the very final layers!
+Also in this case the final output takes shape at the very final layers!
 Let’s repeat the process with Dream (check the Colab for the full code).
 Here, I will plot fewer layers to make it more clear:

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/logitlensdiff/output_dream.png" alt="Dream Logitlens" style="max-width: 100%; width: 90%; display: block; margin: 0 auto;">

-It's worth to point out the interesting behavior of Dream -- that we didn't observe in the LLada example.
-It's clear that sometimes Dream can "peek into the future."
-For instance, it predict tokens related to tokens that haven’t been revealed yet—like seeing the word "Guinea" emerge before "pig" (I'm assuming the sentence "this sentence is about a Guinea pig is not present in the training corpus here).
-This behavior would be impossible in autoregressive models, where each token only attends to previous ones.
+It looks like Dream gets more confident at early layers, but still, correct predictions only emerge very late.
+In this plot, it's also worth to point out an interesting behavior of Dream -- that we didn't observe in the previous example: sometimes Dream "peeks into the future." to make decisions.
+In other words, it predicts tokens related to words that come later in the sequence, which would be impossible in autoregressive models, where each token only attends to previous ones.
+An example is seeing the word "Guinea" emerge before "pig" (I'm assuming the sentence "this sentence is about a Guinea pig" is not present in the training corpus here).
 With DLMs, all tokens attend to each other from the start, enabling these models to make globally-informed guesses much earlier in the network!

 That's it!
 If you have feedback or find bugs, feel free to reach out on [Twitter](https://x.com/devoto_alessio) or any [social platform](https://alessiodevoto.github.io/).
 Thanks for reading!